farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 #### Parameters

-* `paymentId` - The ID of the payment that has been submitted for processing by the Modulr payment rail
+* `paymentId` - The ID of the payment that has been submitted for processing by the Modulr payments rail.

 #### Return type